British English: English regional

 Most people in Britain speak with a regional accent or dialect.
-However, about 2% of Britons speak with an accent called Received Pronunciation (also called "the King's English", "Oxford English" and "BBC English"), that is essentially region-less.
-It derives from a mixture of the Midlands and Southern dialects spoken in London in the early modern period.
+However, about 2% of Britons speak with an accent called Received Pronunciation (also known as 'the King's English', 'Oxford English' or 'BBC English'), which is essentially region‑less.
+It derives from a mixture of Midlands and Southern dialects spoken in London in the early modern period.
 It is frequently used as a model for teaching English to foreign learners.

-In the South East, there are significantly different accents; the Cockney accent spoken by some East Londoners is strikingly different from Received Pronunciation (RP).
-Cockney rhyming slang can be (and was initially intended to be) difficult for outsiders to understand, although the extent of its use is often somewhat exaggerated.
+In the South East, there are significantly different accents: the Cockney accent spoken by some East Londoners is strikingly different from Received Pronunciation (RP).
+Cockney rhyming slang can be (and was initially intended to be) difficult for outsiders to understand, although the extent of its use is often exaggerated.

-Londoners speak with a mixture of accents, depending on ethnicity, neighbourhood, class, age, upbringing, and sundry other factors.
+Londoners speak with a mixture of accents, depending on ethnicity, neighbourhood, class, age, upbringing and various other factors.
 Estuary English has been gaining prominence in recent decades: it has some features of RP and some of Cockney.
-Immigrants to the UK in recent decades have brought many more languages to the country and particularly to London.
-Surveys started in 1979 by the Inner London Education Authority discovered over 125 languages being spoken domestically by the families of the inner city's schoolchildren.
-Notably Multicultural London English, a sociolect that emerged in the late 20th century spoken mainly by young, working-class people in multicultural parts of London.
+Immigrants to the UK in recent decades have brought many more languages to the country, and particularly to London.
+Surveys started in 1979 by the Inner London Education Authority discovered more than 125 languages being spoken domestically by the families of inner‑city schoolchildren.
+Notably, Multicultural London English – a sociolect that emerged in the late 20th century – is spoken mainly by young, working‑class people in multicultural parts of London.

-Since the mass internal migration to Northamptonshire in the 1940s and given its position between several major accent regions, it has become a source of various accent developments.
-In Northampton the older accent has been influenced by overspill Londoners.
+Since the mass internal migration to Northamptonshire in the 1940s, and given its position between several major accent regions, the county has become a source of various accent developments.
+In Northampton, the older accent has been influenced by overspill from London.
 There is an accent known locally as the Kettering accent, which is a transitional accent between the East Midlands and East Anglian.
-It is the last southern Midlands accent to use the broad "a" in words like bath or grass (i.e. barth or grarss).
-Conversely crass or plastic use a slender "a".
-A few miles northwest in Leicestershire the slender "a" becomes more widespread generally.
-In the town of Corby, 5 mi north, one can find Corbyite which, unlike the Kettering accent, is largely influenced by the West Scottish accent.
+It is the last southern Midlands accent to use the broad 'a' in words such as bath or grass (i.e. barth or grarss).
+Conversely, crass or plastic use a slender 'a'.
+A few miles to the north‑west, in Leicestershire, the slender 'a' becomes more widespread generally.
+In the town of Corby, 5 mi to the north, one finds the Corbyite dialect, which – unlike the Kettering accent – is largely influenced by the West Scottish accent.